Stop Waiting for the Other Shoe To Drop

 As your body begins to trust the safety you’re building, new possibilities open up.
 Instead of waiting for the other shoe to drop, you start to feel:

-As you nurture a felt sense of these new beliefs in the body,
+As you nurture a felt sense of these new beliefs in the body, you’ll go from this…….to this

 🚫 “I’m too much.” → ✅ “I’m allowed to take up space.”